 - Challenging racial discrimination at all stages of the criminal justice system and its impact on racial and ethnic minority communities.

 - Promoting effective school discipline policies and interrupting the school-to-prison pipeline that devastates families and communities of color.

 The Southern Coalition for Social Justice partners with communities of color and economically disadvantaged communities in the South to defend and advance their political, social, and economic rights through the combination of legal advocacy, research, organizing, and communications.

 Communities will succeed in realizing their own goals, and people will know from experience that they can make a difference on issues that matter to them.

 - Representing economically disadvantaged communities of color who otherwise would not have legal representation.

-- Having a concrete impact that moves us towards eliminating structural inequality.
+- Having a concrete impact that moves us toward eliminating structural inequality.

 We seek to:

-- Provide the highest quality legal advice and representation to poor and minority communities engaged in social change efforts.
+- Provide the highest quality legal advice and representation to poor communities and communities of color engaged in social change efforts.

 - Have substantive priorities that are community-determined.